openshift/ptp-operator/test/README.md

 ## PTP test modes
 The type of clock to test is indicated by selecting a PTP test mode.
 The mode selection also determines which test are executed.
 ### Discovery mode
-This mode assumes that one or more valid ptpconfig objects are configured in the openshift-ptp namespace.
+This mode assumes that one or more valid ptpconfig objects are configured in the ptp namespace.
 The test parses the ptpconfig objects and labels to automatically determines the type of clock to test.
 Currently able to detect OC, BC and Dual NIC BC configurations.
 GrandMasters or Boundary clock slaves are not detected.

 In Discovery mode, no auto-configuration is performed and no clocks are created.
 The existing clocks are just tested.
 ### Auto-Configured modes